kumaylm/EcommerceStore/README.md

-## Modern Full Stack ECommerce Application
+## Modern Full Stack E-Commerce Application
 ![eCommerce](https://user-images.githubusercontent.com/70088342/160780701-7bb38a57-76bd-49a2-a4ec-49f89c50a7c7.png)

 **A fully responsive Modern Full Stack Ecommerce application with Payments functionality**.
 With modern design, animations, the ability to add and edit products on the go using a CMS, all advanced cart functionalities, and most importantly the complete integration with Stripe so that you can cover REAL payments.